Cherokee National Forest: Wildlife

 The forest is home to mammalian species such as black bear, raccoon, coyote, skunk, opossum, beaver, two species of squirrel, bobcat, chipmunk, river otter, two species of fox, woodchuck, and white-tailed deer.

 Birdwatchers commonly view species of juncos, mourning doves, chimney swifts, eastern phoebes, barn swallows, blue jays, indigo buntings, cardinals, towhees, sparrows, chickadees, and warblers.
 Raptors include turkey vultures, hawks, eagles, and peregrine falcons.

 Reptiles include timber rattlesnake, northern copperhead, eastern box turtle, common snapping turtle, and southeastern five-lined skink.
 Amphibians of frogs, toads, and salamanders are all common residents.
 Notable species of salamander include Jordan's salamander and hellbender.

 Recreation

 Recreation opportunities in the Cherokee National Forest are diverse.

 The forest's fast-flowing rivers support trout fishing.
 Rainbow trout are stocked in many streams and rivers.
 Brook trout and brown trout are also present.
 Bass, bluegill and crappie are found in the forest's lakes, which are also open to wind surfing, water skiing and boating.

 Trails criss-cross the forest.
 In addition to the Appalachian Trail, these include the John Muir Recreation trail, other hiking trails, and some trails designed for equestrian use.
 Bicycle trails are being developed.
 Camping is available in RV campgrounds and tent-only camping areas, and primitive tent camping is allowed throughout much of the forest.

-The Unicoi Mountains are a mountain range rising along the border between Tennessee and North Carolina in the southeastern United States.
-They are part of the Blue Ridge Mountain Province of the Southern Appalachian Mountains.
-The Unicois are located immediately south of the Great Smoky Mountains and immediately west of the Cheoah Mountains.
-Most of the range is protected as a national forest, namely the Cherokee National Forest on the Tennessee side and the Nantahala National Forest on the North Carolina side— although some parts have been designated as wilderness areas and are thus more strictly regulated.